 While the walk-and-talk meeting might not work for large corporate meetings, Allen says getting out of the office—a kind of mini-retreat—can be a plus.
 “If it works for a group and a group feels better walking and talking, why not?” she says.

-6. Visualize a better meeting.
+7. Visualize a better, more productive meeting.

 Using a whiteboard to let people express their ideas is a good way to generate new ideas and keep the meeting focused, Allen says.
 “In my ideal meeting room, all the walls would be whiteboard.”